jamesjharper/integra8/examples/README.md

 }

-// 2: test_4 can only be executed after test 3 completes
+// 2: test_4 can only be executed after test 3 completes.

 #[integration_test]
 // #[sequential] By default all `Tests` `Setups` `Tear downs` and `Suites` are assumed